 Since you could trace your screen across this vision, as if it actually filled the world around you, users assumed it was intentional; the result of a complex algorithm.
 By the time the app’s coders made clear they had nothing to do with it, it hardly mattered.

 Some noticed patterns.
 The constant interaction of ripples and waves within the field were not random.
 It was possible to locate ‘nodes’, places in the the aurora-scape which emanated and received activity.

 These nodes had a fixed place, traceable in the outside world.
 That is, by using your device’s screen as a window to the aurora, you could follow a trail of disturbances to its source.
-Ash describes restlessly fizzing mini-suns, ejecting streams of light, popping pixelated clouds of primary colour.
+Ash describes restlessly fizzing mini-suns ejecting streams of light and popping pixelated clouds of primary colour.
 He found one above a residential roundabout in Silvertown.